 Cause 2: Red Flags on Your Test

 Another possible reason is that your test was flagged because you improved by an unusually large number of points, such as 400 or 500 points.
-If students' SAT scores go up hundreds of points between test administrations, the College Board might hold your test to check for scoring accuracy or signs of cheating.
+If your SAT score goes up hundreds of points between test administrations, the College Board might hold your test to check for scoring accuracy or signs of cheating.

 I worked with an ESL student whose scores were withheld after he improved a few hundred points.
 We sent in letters on his behalf about all the prep he'd done between tests, but the College Board still canceled his scores in the end.